Sill@tuta.io ransomware removal instructions

 |Distribution methods||Infected email attachments (macros), torrent websites, malicious ads.|

-It is recommended not to read suspicious or irrelevant emails received from unknown senders (addresses).
-Attachments found in such must never be opened, as that will infect the system.
-Only official and verified sources should be used for downloading, as opposed to P2P sharing networks, free file-hosting sites and other third party downloaders.
-Software should be updated using tools/functions provided by the official developers and not via ones obtained from third parties.
-Illegal program activation tools ("cracks") must not be used, as instead of activating the licensed product they can install malware.
-It is strongly advised to have a dependable anti-virus/anti-spyware suite installed and kept updated.
-This software should be employed to perform regular system scans and to remove detected threats.
-If your computer is already infected with Sill@tuta.io, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+Do not read or open suspicious or irrelevant emails received from unknown senders (addresses), since they will infect the system.
+Use only official and verified sources for downloading, as opposed to P2P sharing networks, free file-hosting sites, and other third party downloaders.
+Software should be updated using tools/functions provided by the official developers, and not via those obtained from third parties.
+Illegal program activation tools ("cracks") should be avoided - rather than activating licensed products, they can install malware.
+Have a reputable anti-virus/anti-spyware suite installed and kept updated.
+This software should be employed to perform regular system scans and remove detected threats.
+If your computer is already infected with Sill@tuta.io, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

-Text presented in Sill@tuta.io ransomware's text file ("help you.txt"):
+Text presented in Sill@tuta.io ransomware text file ("help you.txt"):

 your personal id